 a weighty issue.
 The lock breech, modified Browning type recoil lug CW380 is one of the smallest and lightest .380’s money can buy.
 Those of you who gravitate to all things GLOCK please note that the .380 caliber GLOCK 42 (and the 9mm GLOCK 43) weigh in at 22.36 oz.
 That’s 8.46 ounces — half a pound — more than the smaller Kahr.
 A difference you can feel.
 Or, more accurately, don’t have to feel.

 As always, the mention of Gaston’s gat raises the issue of reliability.
 This website reviewed a Kahr CW380 that failed to feed, eject and lock back.
 (We also featured a G42 that did the same thing.)
-That’s completely unacceptable for a carry gun.
+That’s completely unacceptable for a carry pistol.
 The factory-recommended 200-round break-in period isn’t entirely reassuring, either.
 And the Kahr won’t reliably load Speer Gold Dots for love nor money.
 (Hornady Critical Defense fed like Luby’s.)

 All that said the Kahr CW380 I tested experienced none of those issues through 1000 rounds, including one initial cleaning to remove the factory’s test-fire residue and one mid-test cleaning.
 I would trust my life to this gun.
 ‘Nuff said?

 How about this: the Kahr CW380 is the Keira Knightley of .380’s: dangerously thin, endlessly sleek and entirely elegant.
 Our black and grey sample was perfectly proportioned: 4.96″ long by 3.9″.
 That said, the long-fingered amongst us — you lucky bastards — should give the CW380 a miss, lest your index finger extend beyond the gun’s muzzle when not pulling the trigger.
-The CW380’s grip stippling is no more aggressive than a slightly peeved Schnauzer, but secures the firearm like a locked kennel.
+The CW380’s textured polymer grip stippling is no more aggressive than a slightly peeved Schnauzer, but secures the firearm like a locked kennel.

 The CW380’s trigger is river stone smooth and gently curved, with none of that GLOCK trigger-pull-within-a-trigger-pull safety action misegos.
 Yes, the Kahr’s go-pedal motors miles from initial take-up to its vanishing point.
 And yes, the reset takes you all the way back to GO, passing every property on the board.
 But the CW380 is a perfectly controllable firearm, astoundingly accurate for one so small — especially when fed with hollow-points it likes (your mileage will vary).
 And hey!
 The slide locks back when you’re done.